-Royksopp Techno Cloudburst
+Royksopp Techno Mainstream Exploit is Surging Cloudburst

 Heart of Norway

-Even though they are from the same city, they never met there but hooked up in Bergen, Norway.
-All I can say is this is a very unlikely techno group.
-Still, they look odd but fit in with the electric music by sustaining a career in the industry.
+Even though they are from the same city, they never met until they hooked up in Bergen, Norway.
+All I can say is this is an unlikely techno duo.
+They seem strange yet chime in with electronic music by their long-lasting career in the industry.

 Star Wars Headspace